Aman0509/learningSystemDesign/README.md

 # Content Delivery Network (CDN)

 A content delivery network (CDN) is a geographically distributed group of servers that work together to provide fast delivery of internet content.
 Generally, static files such as HTML/CSS/JS, photos, and videos are served from CDN.
+The primary goal of a CDN is to reduce latency & improve the speed and performance of web content delivery.

 ![cdn-map](https://raw.githubusercontent.com/karanpratapsingh/portfolio/master/public/static/courses/system-design/chapter-I/content-delivery-network/cdn-map.png)

+Here's how it works in more detail:

+1. **Geographical Distribution**

+   - CDNs consist of numerous servers located in strategic locations around the globe, known as _Points of Presence (PoPs)_.
+   - These servers cache copies of web content, such as images, videos, HTML pages, stylesheets (CSS), and JavaScript files.

+2. **Load Balancing**

+   - When a user requests content from a website, the CDN directs the request to the server (PoP) that is geographically closest to the user.
+   - This helps to minimize the distance data needs to travel, which reduces latency and speeds up content delivery.

+3. **Caching**

+   - CDNs cache content at edge servers close to the users.
+   - If the content has been previously requested, it is already stored on the nearby PoP, leading to faster access.
+   - This reduces the load on the origin server, enhances performance, and improves reliability.

+4. **High Availability**

+   - Due to its distributed nature, CDNs help to mitigate the impact of traffic spikes and server failures.
+   - If one server fails or experiences heavy traffic, requests can be rerouted to other PoPs, ensuring continuous availability of the content

+5. **Security**

+   - CDNs can provide additional layers of security, including protection against Distributed Denial of Service (DDoS) attacks.
+   - They also offer secure delivery mechanisms, such as HTTPS, to protect data in transit.

 ## Why use a CDN?

-Content Delivery Network (CDN) increases content availability and redundancy while reducing bandwidth costs and improving security.
-Serving content from CDNs can significantly improve performance as users receive content from data centers close to them and our servers do not have to serve requests that the CDN fulfills.
+Content Delivery Network (CDN) increases content _availability and redundancy_ while _reducing bandwidth costs_ and improving _security_.
+Serving content from CDNs can significantly improve _performance_ as users receive content from data centers close to them and our servers do not have to serve requests that the CDN fulfills.

 ## How does a CDN work?